stixbrogump/gandcdataproject/CodeBook.md

 This file was then reduced to only use the 66 variables that are either means \ standard deviations.
 The file was then aggregated on subject and activity to create one row per subject \ activity combination.
 The aggregation method on the variables was mean.
 THis does not necessarily make sense but is more for academic purposes.

-The file was saved in space delimited format
+The file was saved in space delimited format.

-following columns exist:
+The following columns exist:

 Subject:
 * type:int